ejeba72/electronics_engineering/README.md

   - "-p" flag: literarily means "partno".
 This specifies the microcontroller to be programmed.
 NOTE: "atmega328p" is the same as "m328p".
   - "-c" flag: specifies the programmer to be used to program the microcontroller.
   - "-P" flag: specifies the port to which the programmer is connected.
   - NOTE: you can use the following commands to find the port where the programmer is connected on your computer:
     - Unix, Linux or Mac:
       - "ls /dev/cu.*" or
       - "ls /dev | grep cu" or
       - "ls /dev | grep usb" (if the connection is specifically a USB connection)
       - NOTE: cu (communications, unbuffered) is preferred to tty (teletype) when flashing microcontrollers.
     - Windows: "mode" This will list all available COM ports in Command Prompt.
   - "-b" flag: specifies the baud rate for communication with the programmer.
 Default baud rate is 115200 baud.
 That is, no need to specify baud rate, if baud rate is 115200 baud.
   - NOTE: For Nano, baud rate is 57600 baud (115200/2).
 That is, "-b 57600".
-- General tips, provided avrdude has been installed, you can type the following on the commandline for help or more info:
+- GENERAL TIPS: Provided avrdude has been installed, you can type the following on the commandline for help or more info:
   - "man avrdude"
   - "avrdude -h"